 However, he didn’t think twice about his career and stepped down from his role to care for his mother.

-Danny spoke to chat host Ryan Tubridy about the difficult period.
+Danny spoke to chat host Ryan Tubridy in 2019 about the difficult period in his life.

 He said: “I was on The Voice.
 I was a judge on The Voice, and I was on the second season and our star was really rising.

 “But my mum had a brain haemorrhage and we just closed the castle gates around her.
 So I came off the television, and we closed everything off around her.”

 Tragically, Danny’s mother passed away.
 Her funeral took place on Valentine’s Day, on the ten-year anniversary of Danny’s father’s funeral.

 The Dubliner admitted he ‘went off the rails’ after losing his mam.

 He said: “We’ve had a hell of a year from, you know, break-ups to the births of children to the deaths of parents.
 I went off the rails grieving for my own mum.”